Visiting Artists

 Patrice Rushen

-Well known for her Grammy-nominated single 'Forget Me Nots,' American composer, record producer, multi-instrumentalist, songwriter, music director and vocalist Patrice Rushen visited our campus to speak about her experience in the music industry, and to coach students musically.
-She ended her week long visit with a performance that featured our students.
+Well-known for her Grammy-nominated single "Forget Me Nots," American composer, record producer, multi-instrumentalist, songwriter, music director, and vocalist Patrice Rushen visited the Berklee Valencia campus to speak about her experience in the music industry, and to coach students musically.
+She ended her week-long visit with a performance that featured our students.

 Michael League